A New Juggernaut in the Earth-Observing Satellite Industry

 But if even a minority of the satellites make it into orbit, Planet will operate the largest private satellite constellation ever built.
 The Iridium Communications constellation, which encompasses 72 satellites, holds that title now (though Iridium’s satellites are more expensive than Planet’s and they orbit farther from Earth).

 This constellation will have two components.
 A standard Planet satellite, which it calls a “dove,” is cheaply made.
 It is essentially an extra-large Cubesat, a widely used standard for building small spacecraft.
-It captures pixels that are 30 meters to a side.
+It captures pixels that are three meters to a side.
 Each of the seven Terra Bella satellites, on the other hand, is about the size of a dorm-room fridge.
 A Terra Bella satellite detects pixels that are 90 centimeters to a side under good conditions.

 “You can use the medium-resolution constellation to scan the planet every day, and then—say you see a plane crash or a flood in a town—you can use the high-resolution satellites to snap those changes,” says Will Marshall, the co-founder and chief executive officer of Planet.